sirin-koca/interactive-newsletter/README.md

-# WARNING:
-## index.html in this repo, is the actual Oblig2 html file - do NOT change anything.
+# OBS! ## index.html in this repo, is the actual Oblig2 html file - do NOT change anything.

 ***